 Take caution before you download files and programs off of the Internet to your computer – games, movies, music, unusual e-mails, etc. – and install up to date virus protection software for your system.
 If it is infected with a virus, your computer may run particularly slowly or exhibit other strange behavior such as crashing or restarting on its own, freezing or not responding to commands.
 You may receive error messages you have not seen before or see distorted dialog boxes or menus, or you may receive returned emails that you did not send.
 Symantec maintains a list of Virus Definitions & Security Updates that is updated daily; McAfee also maintains a list of current virus threats and definitions.

-If you think your computer is infected with a virus, use your virus protection software to scan your computer and disinfect or delete any infected files.
+If you think your computer is infected with a virus, use your virus protection software to scan your computer and disinfect or delete any infected files

 Spyware and Malware

 Spyware is software that secretly gathers information about a user while he/she navigates the Internet.
 Short for malicious software, malware is a program or file that is designed to specifically damage or disrupt a system.
-Malware and spyware can either be viruses (programs which piggyback on legitimate programs to spread and operate), or worms (which are programs that actively transmit themselves over a network to infect other computers).
+Malware and spyware can be either viruses (programs which piggyback on legitimate programs to spread and operate), or worms (which are programs that actively transmit themselves over a network to infect other computers).

 Protect Your Computer

 You should periodically scan your computer to detect any malicious programs (viruses or spyware) that may have been installed on your computer unbeknownst to you and are designed to collect sensitive information about you or to misdirect you to fraudulent websites.
 If your operating system offers free security software upgrades, you should install them as they become available.